 OSS

-Free, Apache 2 + CNCF
+Free, Apache 2 CNCF incubating

 Cloud Free

-Limited free SaaS
+Limited free SaaS tier

 PingCAP Enterprise

-Custom (~$2K/mo)
+Custom (~$2K+/mo)

 Strength